Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 ## What's next

 * Learn the basics of Kotlin serialization in the [Get started with serialization tutorial](serialization-get-started.md).
-* See how the Kotlin serialization library processes [primitives, collections, and other built-in types](serialization-serialize-builtin-types.md)
+* See how the Kotlin serialization processes [primitives, collections, and other built-in types](serialization-serialize-builtin-types.md)
 * Explore more complex JSON serialization scenarios in the [JSON serialization overview](serialization-configure-json-serialization.md).
 * Dive into [Serialize classes](serialization-customization-options.md) to learn how to serialize classes and modify the default behavior of the `@Serializable` annotation.
 * Learn how to obtain generated serializers, create custom serializers, and apply serializers in [Create and use serializers](serialization-create-and-use-serializers.md).
 * See how to serialize different types through a shared base type in [Serialize polymorphic classes](serialization-polymorphism.md).
-* Explore experimental serialization formats, including CBOR, ProtoBuf, and Properties, and learn how to create custom formats in [Alternative and custom formats](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md).
+* Learn how to create custom formats in [Custom serialization formats](serialization-custom-formats.md).
+* Explore experimental serialization formats such as [CBOR](serialization-cbor.md) and [ProtoBuf](serialization-protobuf.md).